nextcloud/documentation/admin_manual/installation/deployment_recommendations.rst

 * Operating system: Linux.
 * Web server: Apache 2.4.
 * Database: MySQL/MariaDB.
-* PHP 5.5+.
-PHP 5.4 is the minimum supported version; note that it reached end-of-life in September 2015 and is no longer supported by the PHP team.
-  Some Linux vendors, such as Red Hat, still support PHP 5.4.
-  5.6+ is recommended.
-PHP 7 is known to offer significan performance advantages. ``mod_php`` is the recommended Apache module due to vendor support and ease of configuration. ``php-fpm`` with Apache Event MPM (or nginx) is an alternative with potentially better scalability in
+* PHP 5.6+.
+PHP 5.6 is the minimum supported version.
+We recommend to deploy on PHP 7 if possible.
+This version is known to offer significan performance advantages. ``mod_php`` is the recommended Apache module due to vendor support and ease of configuration. ``php-fpm`` with Apache Event MPM (or nginx) is an alternative with potentially better scalability in